DISSINET/InkVisitor/packages/database/README.md

 Warning: the following script will remove all tables and recreates them with basic mock data!

 For creating base schema with mock data, please use [import.ts](./scripts/import.ts) script.
-Usage: `npm run import-<suffix>`.
+Usage: `pnpm import-<suffix>`.
 Each import run task calls `import.ts` script with arguments `dataset name` and `env name`.

 `dataset` identifies the configuration - which file to import, which indexes to prepare, how to transform data before importing.